 (e) A modification under Section 112 of the FCAA.

 (145) "Total Reduced Sulfur" or "TRS" means the sum of the sulfur compounds hydrogen sulfide, methyl mercaptan, dimethyl sulfide, dimethyl disulfide, and any other organic sulfides present expressed as hydrogen sulfide(H2S).

+(XX) “Transitional area” means an area that is designated as nonattainment and has monitoring data that shows the area is meeting the ambient air quality standard but a formal redesignation by EPA has not yet been approved.

 (146) "Typically Achievable Control Technology" or "TACT" means the emission limit established on a case-by-case basis for a criteria pollutant from a particular emissions unit in accordance with OAR 340-226-0130.
 For existing sources, the emission limit established will be typical of the emission level achieved by emissions units similar in type and size.
 For new and modified sources, the emission limit established will be typical of the emission level achieved by well controlled new or modified emissions units similar in type and size that were recently installed.
 TACT determinations will be based on information known to DEQ while considering pollution prevention, impacts on other environmental media, energy impacts, capital and operating costs, cost effectiveness, and the age and remaining economic life of existing emission control equipment.
 DEQ may consider emission control technologies typically applied to other types of emissions units where such technologies could be readily applied to the emissions unit.
 If an emission limitation is not feasible, a design, equipment, work practice, operational standard, or combination thereof, may be required.